tristanqtn/DevOps-Haven/README.md

 The image is now available online.
 Thus you can perform the installation of this image on any compatible device without needing the source code.

 ![dockerhub](./images/dockerhub.png)

+Thanks to the DockerHub platform, the image of our application is available online for everyone.
+Find it using this [link](https://hub.docker.com/repository/docker/tristanqtn/userapi-devops/general).

 ## Automation pipeline